Hidden fees uncovered: A small business guide to understanding payment processor fees

 Major credit card brands often charge additional fees for transactions.
 These brand fees can fluctuate and may not always be transparent.
 Keeping an eye on card brand fees and understanding how they affect your bottom line can help you make informed decisions about which types of cards to accept or how to manage related costs more effectively.

-With Sekure, your business can gain access to next-generation POS technology at custom, predictable costs — with no hidden costs.
-Our team of experts negotiates on your behalf to ensure you gain the solution that's right for your operations.
+With Sekure, your business can gain access to next-generation POS technology at custom, predictable costs — with no hidden fees.
+Our team of experts negotiates on your behalf to ensure you gain the solution that's right for your operations and get the cheapest credit card processing rates possible.

 Sekure offers complete transparency in processing so you know exactly what you are paying — ensured through our Rate Sekurity Guarantee®.
 Plus, through our Edge program, you can save up to 100% of your credit card processing fees.